 Using ePayments for A Faster, Simpler Purchasing Process

 But the biggest ePayment trend is on the rise.
 Consumers are opening their wallet with their smartphones to pay electronically.
 With eWallets, shoppers add their credit card information to their smartphone and pay with the click of a button at accepted retailers and restaurants.
-Time is cut in half by skipping the process of entering a pin and following the instructions on the keypad.
+Time is cut substantially by skipping the process of entering a pin and following the instructions on the keypad.

 A recent World Pay report provided insight into electronic payments for business based on consumer payment trends.
 According to the WorldPay survey, eWallets are growing more popular as the payment method becomes widely accepted.
 By 2021, 46% of global buyers will transition from credit cards and cash to eWallet in the eCommerce world.
 The report agrees that consumers want a faster buying streamlined process – even when they’re shopping online.